I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 As for the drawbacks, Campaign Monitor can sometimes be touchy when uploading new subscribers, and there are only few native integrations with different eCommerce software solutions such as WordPress in comparison to MailChimp.

-Basic plan starts from $9 a month for 2,5K emails to 500 people, basic email support, core email marketing features, insights analytics suite, and basic marketing automation.
+Basic plan starts from $9 a month for 2,5K messages to 500 people, basic email support, core email marketing features, insights analytics suite, and basic marketing automation.

-Zoho Campaigns is a good email marketing tool, designed for small to mid-sized businesses which allows you to focus more on your target audience and your message while it takes care of your marketing campaigns and conversion rates.
+Zoho Campaigns is a good email platform, designed for small to mid-sized businesses which allows you to focus more on your target audience and your message while it takes care of your marketing campaigns and conversion rates.

 It also provides marketing automation tools to make your email marketing a breeze.

-Though the user interface is a bit cumbersome, a handy WYSIWYG editor will let you easily customize templates and thus create nice-looking emails.
+Though the user interface is a bit cumbersome, a handy WYSIWYG editor will let you easily customize templates and thus create nice-looking newsletters.

 But the most outstanding feature of Zoho Campaigns is its integrated in-depth analytics system.
 Being able to track the performance of your campaigns in real time, check which links receive the most clicks, know where your opens and clicks come from and get notified about spam complaints is very helpful for planning your next campaigns.

-Pricing starts at 5 euros a month for 500 subscribers, which is rather cheap.
+Pricing plans start at 5 euros a month for 500 subscribers, which is rather cheap.

 Square is an all-in-one sales tool.
 It can fulfill lots of tasks for you (not only related to email marketing): create perfect emails, accept payments and even manage inventory on your eCommerce website.